This post may contain affiliate links. Please see my disclosure policy for details.

 A jeep safari is also a great and safer option which means you cover more ground in the park.

 But, the noise and no limits on the number of jeeps allowed in means they may not come near you!

 If you want to find out more see ‘what to expect on a walking safari in Chitwan National Park’.

-Nepal Elephant Walk in Sauraha is a start up that is trying to turn tourists away from riding the elephants and provide a tour where you can walk alongside them.
+Nepal Elephant Walk in Sauraha is a start-up that is trying to turn tourists away from riding the elephants and provide a tour where you can walk alongside them.

 I’m not sponsored by them and I didn’t go on the tour myself.
-This post also isn’t a clickbait about setting up a sale for the company.
-But, I just saw the flyer, read the information and spoke to some of the guys advertising it and thought it was a great idea.
+This post also isn’t clickbait about setting up a sale for the company.
+But, I just saw the flyer, read the information, and spoke to some of the guys advertising it and thought it was a great idea.

 I’m not usually someone who speaks out about animal rights, (even though I should) but what I witnessed in Chitwan National Park really moved and upset me.